Sir-Ian/1004_Mortgage/README.md

 - `business_flags` – A dedicated space for higher-level heuristics.
 Currently it records `(None Selected)` findings and is ready for additional rules as underwriting logic matures.
+- `ruleset_version` – Semantic version of the current validation rule bundle.

 ## Development